 - Includes details that show you have put time and research into this proposal.
 The more you include, the more the Grant Review Team is able to see that you’ve planned for every step of your project.

 If your project is eligible, the ArtReach Grant Review Team (GRT) will review your application and funding request.
 The GRT is a group of young volunteers representing youth, non-profit/community organizations and artists.
-Results are announced within four months of the deadline.
+Results are announced within 60 days of the deadline.

 If your project is not approved for funding, you are encouraged to reapply and should speak to the staff who may be able to advise you on next steps.